AsheUrban/prgm-lng-sgst/README.md

 ## Known Bugs

 * _result3 is returned when no age information is submitted._
-* _results do not currently depend on all variable collected by form._
+* _results do not currently depend on range, "How much do you look like your mom?"._
-* _results do not refresh for next user._
+* _form refreshes using button, but results do not._

 ## License
 * MIT